vikasgola/web-scraping-fastapi/README.md

 - Settings can be changed for the app in the `.env` file of root directory of this project.
   - number of pages to parse
   - providing the proxy
 - For easier setup, I have provided docker compose file.
-Check section 'How to Run'.
+Check section 'How to Setup & Run'.
   - Download docker from [here](https://www.docker.com/)
 - Scraped information of the products will get stored in JSON file at `resources/products.json`.
 - Redis is being used as in-memory database for caching.
 It will auto start in the docker container from provided docker compose file.